minerupset/minerupset.github.io/code-library/docs/js-intro-to-webscraping.md

 <hr>

 ## High Level Intro
-You know what web scraping is, so I don't need to impress you with anything.
-What you should know is that thanks to a large case, it has been ruled that <a href='https://www.eff.org/deeplinks/2019/09/victory-ruling-hiq-v-linkedin-protects-scraping-public-data' target='_blank'>web scraping is legal</a> (so long as it's what's considered public data) and frankly, web scraping is super helpful.
+Web scraping is quite simply the act of having a computer navigate to a website and copy-pasting data freely available from the website to some source of your choice, such as a database for you to reference later.
+What you should know is that thanks to a large case, it has been ruled that <a href='https://www.eff.org/deeplinks/2019/09/victory-ruling-hiq-v-linkedin-protects-scraping-public-data' target='_blank'>web scraping is legal</a> so long as it's what's considered public data.

 Now, keep in mind; many websites say it directly violates their terms of use, and I am not telling you to go scrape literally anything.
 I hold no responsibility if you get in trouble scraping.
 However, if you want to know the mechanics, here are the basics (taken from this <a href=' https://www.youtube.com/watch?v=TzZ3YOUhCxo' target='_blank'>helpful tutorial</a>).

+Code below, by the idea is you use a 'headless browser', in this case puppeteer, to navigate to URLs of your choice and retrieve elements of the HTML DOM for you.
+In the example below, I direct the headless browser to a page on this site and have it retrieve the title, the source for an image, and the quote/author that appear in the footer of each of my pages.
+Take a look.

 ```js
 const puppeteer = require("puppeteer");